Kaszanas/TeXCollector/README.md

 # TeXCollector

 Utility for collecting LaTeX article source.
+Includes a custom incomplete tokenizer and parser for LaTeX.